Strawberry mint: planting, care & uses

 Strawberry mint uses

-Strawberry mint is enjoyed in cold drinks and dishes, but a tea made from dried strawberry mint can also be very refreshing.
+Strawberry mint is often enjoyed in cold drinks and dishes, but a tea made from dried strawberry mint can also be very refreshing.
 The aroma of strawberry mint leaves changes with the seasons.
-While it is still clearly reminiscent of strawberries in spring and at the beginning of summer, the smells turns unpleasantly bitter and harsh when it starts to flower.
+While it is still clearly reminiscent of strawberries in spring and at the beginning of summer, the smell turns unpleasantly bitter and harsh when it starts to flower.
 If you want to harvest the leaves, you should do so before the plants flower.
 In principle, however, harvesting is possible during the entire growing season.
 As with harvesting mint in general, it is easiest to cut off whole shoots and then either dry them or pluck off the individual leaves.

 Although strawberry mint tastes intense freshly harvested from the plant, it has a short shelf life.
 You can extend the shelf life somewhat by wrapping it in a damp kitchen towel and storing it in the fridge.
 Strawberry mint can also be preserved by drying or freezing.
 You can learn how to do this in our article on drying, freezing and preserving mint.